neuefische/web-exercises/README.md

 ### Creating a PR

 To make it less cumbersome to create a PR for a new exercise once you're done, you can use the following command that copies all the necessary information to your clipboard.
-(You just have to select the session and exercise folder.)
+(You have to select the session and exercise folder.)

 ```
 npm run get-pr